aau-es-ml/VAD-with-adversarial-multi-task-learning/README.md

 * numpy
 * matplitlib.pyplot

+The AURORA2 database
 ### Executing program
 run ```python main.py```

+Before executing the program you will have to change the paths to the AURORA2 database in ```config.py```
 ## Citations
 Adversarial Multi-Task Deep Learning for Noise-Robust Voice Activity Detection with Low Algorithmic Delay